Kortemme-Lab/sequence-tolerance/protocols/backrub_seqtol/README.rst

 The output from both steps is then processed by the analysis scripts which use Boltzmann weighting to generate a position weight matrix for the specified sequence positions.

+The backrub and sequence tolerance steps are described in more detail in the `Example command lines`_ section.

 ----------------
 Included scripts
 ----------------